wbeard/grunt-webdriver-jasmine-runner/README.md

 The port number to use for the selenium server.

-#### options.testBrowser
+#### options.browser
 - Type: `String`
 - Default value: `'chrome'`
 - Allowed values: `'chrome', 'firefox', 'internet explorer', ...` [source](http://selenium.googlecode.com/svn/trunk/docs/api/py/_modules/selenium/webdriver/common/desired_capabilities.html)

 The browser in which the tests will be run.
+This can also be specified via the --browser command-line option (below), which takes precedence.

 #### options.testServer
 - Type: `String`